tcspencer01/REDIportal-Index-Based-Editing/README.md

 # Calculate the Alu Editing Index (AEI) using REDIportal Sites

 The Python script in this repository calculates the **Alu Editing Index (AEI)** from RNA-seq data by leveraging known A-to-I RNA editing sites cataloged in the **REDIportal** database.
-The script processes read alignments from a BAM file, isolates regions of interest (Alu elements), and computes a strand-specific RNA editing index based on observed A-to-G mismatches.
+The script processes read alignments from a BAM file, isolates regions of interest, and computes a strand-specific RNA editing index based on observed A-to-G mismatches.

 ### What is RNA Editing?
 **RNA editing** is a post-transcriptional modification that alters RNA sequences after transcription.
 The most common type in humans is **A-to-I editing**, where adenosine (A) is deaminated to inosine (I), which is interpreted as guanosine (G) during sequencing.
 A-to-I editing plays roles in neuronal function, development, and disease.

 ### What is the Alu Editing Index (AEI)?
-The **Alu Editing Index** is a measure of A-to-I editing computed across repetitive **Alu elements** that are enriched for editing events.
-An AEI value between 0 and 1 is calculated for each Alu element in each sample/individual.
+The **Alu Editing Index** is a measure of A-to-I editing computed across regions enriched for editing events [1].
+In this analysis, an AEI value between 0 and 1 is calculated for each region of interest in each sample/individual.

 ### Function
 This script: